TUBB/FriendlyCrash/README.md

 # Custom
 - We add callback for app lifecycle, like `moved to foreground` and `moved to background`.
 - Also you can get the notify when app crashed, then do something.
-- And enable friendly notify when app on foreground.
+- And enable or disable friendly notify when app on foreground.

 ```kotlin
 class App: Application() {